redxaxder/7DRL2023/plans.md

        at a party they are hosting
      - ire generated at a party they are hosting is permanent
+   gossipy:
+     - while dancing with this NPC, randomly gain info about other NPCs

 NPC Stats:
   - IRE:
     - when this fills up they cause a SCANDAL with the player
   - PIQUE:
     - when this fills up they leave the party early
-    - can cause CASCADING when interacting with relaitonships
+    - can cause CASCADING when interacting with relationships

 hosting schedule: